lucylow/Martha_Stewart/README.md

 ---

-## Algorithmic Trading and High Frequency Trading (HFT)
+## High Frequency Trading (HFT)

-**Define High Frequency Trading (HFT)**
+**Define High Frequency Trading (HFT) and How it works**
+* Goal of HFT is to benefit from bid-ask spreads
+  * If they sense an opportunity, HFT algorithms then try to capitalize on large pending orders by adjusting prices to fill them and make profits.
+  * It adds liquidity to the markets and eliminates small bid-ask spreads
   * High turnover and High order-to-trade ratios
-   * Resulted in dramatic change of finance market microstructure (the way liquidity is provided)

-**Two Types of HFT:**
+* HFT algorithms typically involve two-sided order placements
+   * Buy-low
+   * Sell-high
+* Two types of HFT
-  1) Market makers, set price
+  1) Market makers to set price
-  2) **Statistical arbitrage, guess price**
+  2) **Statistical arbitrage to guess price (focus on this one)**

-   * Three examples below
+**Criticisms of HFT**
+* Allows institutional players to gain an upper hand in trading because they are able to trade in large blocks through the use of algorithms resulting in dramatic change of finance market microstructure)
+* By paying an additional exchange fee, trading firms get access to see pending orders a split-second before the rest of the market does
+* Liquidity produced by this type of trading is momentary as it disappears within seconds, making it impossible for traders to take advantage of it

 ---

 ## HFT Examples
-Strategies to use computers to make decisions electronically, before human traders are capable of processing the information.
-Capitalize on placing a large number of orders at rapid speeds across multiple markets and multiple decision parameters based on preprogrammed instructions.

-Algorithms essentially work as middlemen between buyers and sellers, with HFT and Ultra HFT being a way for traders to capitalize on infinitesimal price discrepancies that might exist only for a minuscule period.

-HFT algorithms typically involve two-sided order placements (buy-low and sell-high) in an attempt to benefit from bid-ask spreads.
-HFT algorithms also try to “sense” any pending large-size orders by sending multiple small-sized orders and analyzing the patterns and time taken in trade execution.
-If they sense an opportunity, HFT algorithms then try to capitalize on large pending orders by adjusting prices to fill them and make profits.

-Also, Ultra HFT is a further specialized stream of HFT.
-By paying an additional exchange fee, trading firms get access to see pending orders a split-second before the rest of the market does.

-HFT is complex algorithmic trading in which large numbers of orders are executed within seconds.
-It adds liquidity to the markets and eliminates small bid-ask spreads.
-There are two primary criticisms of HFT.
-The first one is that it allows institutional players to gain an upper hand in trading because they are able to trade in large blocks through the use of algorithms.
-The second criticism against HFT is that the liquidity produced by this type of trading is momentary.
-It disappears within seconds, making it impossible for traders to take advantage of it.

   * **Ex.1 Pair Trading Algorithms**
     * Time series of one stock